Should I Go To Culinary School? A Guide For Deciding

 This decision is big and not one to take lightly.

-In this guide, we take you step by step through a structured decision-making process to help you decide if going to a culinary or pastry school makes sense for you.
+In this guide, we take you step by step through a structured decision-making process to help you decide if going to a culinary school or pastry school makes sense for you.
 It takes into account your personal motivations, how to pay for school, and the logistics of this important step.

 Culinary school decision PDF worksheet